OpenAMP/open-amp/apps/examples/linux_rpc_demo/README.md

     $ sudo LD_LIBRARY_PATH=<openamp_built>/usr/local/lib:<libmetal_built>/usr/local/lib \
        build-openamp/usr/local/bin/linux_rpc_demo-shared 1
     ```
-Enter the inputs on the master side the same gets printed on the remote side.
-You will see communication between the master and remote process using rpmsg calls.
+Enter the inputs on the host side the same gets printed on the remote side.
+You will see communication between the host and remote process using rpmsg calls.

 ## Note:
 `sudo` is required to run the OpenAMP demos between Linux processes, as it doesn't work on